-- all art sumissions should include "linked" support files if any
+- All art submissions should include "linked" support files, if applicable.

-- all vetor art submission should include all Fonts used OR outline the artwork before sending
+- All vector art submissions should include all Fonts used, OR outline the artwork before sending.

 Please indicate: (in a separate email to your Bay Tech Label CSR)

-Below, you will find some useful information to help you stay current with the ever-changing landscape of graphic design programs and what we require if you are sending art to us.
+Below, you will find some useful information to help you stay current with the ever-changing landscape of graphic design programs and what we require if you are sending artwork to Bay Tech.

-- Adobe InDesign (“CS6” PREFERED) or supply the Idml file
+- Adobe InDesign (“CS6” PREFERRED) or supply the Idml file

 - QuarkXPress (7.0 or less)